ResQAI/ResQAI/README.md

 3. **Situational Reports**:

    - Generate detailed reports with AI assistance.
-   - Use Gemini and Vertex AI for autofill functionality based on historical data and real-time inputs.
+   - Use Gemini-1.5 Flash 001 and Vertex AI for autofill functionality based on historical data and real-time inputs.
+   - Generate detailed analysis on stored reports on disaster using Gemini-1.5 Pro-002.

 4. **Collaborative Communication**: